JhouLab/Pi5WebcamRecorder/README.md

     GPIO7:          camera 4

 Each camera recording generates its own files, and there is no data mixing between cameras.

-Each filename begins with the date, camera number, and data type.
-For example, a recording from camera 1, on June 12, 2024 at 5:38pm will generate these files:
+There are three recorded files for each session, as listed below.
+All filenames begin with the date in YYYY-MM-DD-HHMM format, followed by camera number, and data type:

-    2024-06-12_1738_Cam1_Frames.txt        # Text file with timestamps of each video frame 2024-06-12_1738_Cam1_TTLs.txt          # Text file with timestamps of low-to-high TTL transitions 2024-06-12_1738_Cam1_Video.avi         # Video file in H264 format
+    2024-06-12_1738_Cam1_Frames.txt        # Tab-delimited text file with timestamps of each video frame 2024-06-12_1738_Cam1_TTLs.txt          # Tab-delimited text file with timestamps of each TTL pulse 2024-06-12_1738_Cam1_Video.avi         # Video file.

-H264 files are remarkably small, typically <2MB per minute.
-Estimated storage requirements are below:
+By default, the software records at 10 frames per second and 640x480 resolution, using the H264 codec.
+To override the defaults, read the instructions in file "config_example1", which explains how to create a "config.txt" file, or skip to the next section below, "CONFIGURING".

+I have tested this program with the following two codecs.
+There may be others available but they are not tested yet:

+    H264:  makes small files (<2MB per minute) but is computationally demanding.
+May drop frames at higher fps.
+    MP4V:  is computationally less demanding, allowing higher frame rates.
+But files are 2-5x larger

+Estimated storage requirements for H264 files at 10fps are below.
+Obviously, if you use a higher frame rate, or a less efficient codec, then storage requirements will increase.

     1 GB:     About 8 hours (or more) of continuous 24/7 recording.
     64 GB:    About 20 days of continuous recording
     1 TB:     About 3 months of continuous recording from 4 cameras 1 TB:     About 1 year of continuous recording from 1 camera 1 TB:     About 3 years when recording two 1-hour sessions per day from 4 animals (i.e. 8 total hours/day)

-Default video parameters are as follows:

-    Frames per second: 10
-    Codec: h264
-    Pixel resolution: 640 (width) x 480 (height)
-    Data folder: same as program

-You can also create a "config.txt" file to override the defaults.
-For example, the following is a valid "config.txt" file:

-    [options]
+# CONFIGURING:

+I created two instructional files called "config_example1" and "config_example2" that explain possible configuration options:

+    config_example1      This lists of all configuration settings, along with brief explanations of why you would choose one over the other config_example2      This is a bare-bones file with the most commonly used options

+You can open either of the above files in any text editor, then "save as" and choose filename "config.txt".
+You can then edit "config.txt" to your liking.
+The program will read this config file whenever it starts up.
+The following options are available:

-    FRAME_RATE_PER_SECOND = 10
+    FRAME_RATE_PER_SECOND                  # Frame rate of recorded video.
+Default 10
+    FOURCC                                 # What codec to use.
+Default h264.
+Can change to mp4v
+                                           # to achieve higher frame rates
+    MAX_INTERVAL_IN_TTL_BURST              # Max number of seconds between TTLs in bursts.
+Default 1.5 NUM_TTL_PULSES_TO_START_SESSION        # Number of pulses to start recording.
+Default 2 NUM_TTL_PULSES_TO_STOP_SESSION         # Number of pulses to end recording.
+Default 3 WIDTH                                  # X-resolution.
+Default 640
+    HEIGHT                                 # Y-resolution.
+Default 480
-    DATA_FOLDER = /home/jhoulab/Videos/
+    DATA_FOLDER                            # Folder for saving.
+Default /home/jhoulab/Videos/

-Note the first line must be a header that starts with '[options]'.
-For a full list of options that can be set, see the example file "config_example1".

-This program is optimized to run on a Raspberry Pi 5.
-It will run on a Pi 4, but performance is poor with >1 camera.
-It also runs under Windows, but lacks the ability to distinguish which USB port is which, meaning camera position will be somewhat random, and will also use mp4v instead of h264.

 # KNOWN SHORTCOMINGS: